Pack3tL0ss/ConsolePi/README.md

   >In all of the above a local cloud cache which includes data for any remote ConsolePis pulled from ConsolePi.csv is updated for the sake of persistence and speed.
 The local cloud cache is what is referenced when the menu is initially launched

 #### mDNS / API
-* ConsolePis now advertise themselves on the local network via mDNS (bonjour, avahi, ...)
+* ConsolePis advertise themselves on the local network via mDNS (bonjour, avahi, ...)

 * 3 daemons run on ConsolePi one that advertises details via mdns and updates anytime a change in available USB-serial adapters is detected, a browser service which browses for remote ConsolePis registered on the network, and the API described below.
-The browser service updates the local cloud cache when a new ConsolePi is detected.
+The browser service updates the local cloud cache anytime a new ConsolePi is detected.

   > The API described [here](#api) comes into play when enough adapters are plugged in, such that the data payload would be over what's allowed via mDNS.
-In the event this occurs... well here is an example:  *ConsolePi-A* has a has enough USB to Serial adapters plugged in to be over the data limit allowed via mDNS, the mdns-register service will detect this and fall-back to advertising *ConsolePi-A* without the adapter data.  *ConsolePi-B*, and *ConsolePi-C* are on the network and discover *ConsolePi-A*.
-B and Cs mdns-browser service will detect that the adapter data was stripped and request the adapter data from A via the API.
+In the event this occurs... well here is an example:  *ConsolePi-A* has a has enough USB to Serial adapters plugged in to be over the data limit allowed via mDNS, the consolepi-mdnsreg service will detect this and fall-back to advertising *ConsolePi-A* without the adapter data.  *ConsolePi-B*, and *ConsolePi-C* are on the network and discover *ConsolePi-A*.
+B and Cs consolepi-mdnsbrowse service will detect that the adapter data was stripped and request the adapter data from A via the API.
   >
-  >*UPDATE* this happens in the background so I've left it as is, however on menu-load any remotes in the cache are verified to ensure reachability on the network.
-This verification is now done via the API, so it's validating it's on the network, and ensuring the data is the most current available from the remote.
+  >When `consolepi-menu` is launched any remotes in the cache are queried via the API to ensure an up to date listing of available adapters.
+If for some reason it doesn't respond to the API a secondary check is done to verify it is listening on the SSH port.
+If it fails both it will be listed as unreachable and will not appear in the menu.
+If it fails API, but is listening on the SSH port it won't be in the adapter menu (as we didn't get any adapter data), but will show up in the `rs` (remote shell) menu.

 #### Local Cloud Cache
   - local cloud cache:  For both of the above methods, a local file `/etc/ConsolePi/cloud.json` is updated with details for remote ConsolePis.
 This cache file can be modified or created manually.
 If the file exists, the remote ConsolePis contained within are checked for reachability and added to the menu on launch.

  - The rename option in `consolepi-menu` or the `consolepi-addconsole` command supports assignment of custom aliases used to predictably identify the serial adapters with friendly names (udev rules).
 If configured these names are used in `consolepi-menu`, the default device name is used if not (i.e. ttyUSB0), but that's less predictable.

  - `consolepi-menu` does not attempt to connect to the cloud on launch, it retrieves remote data from the local cache file only, verifies the devices are reachable, and if so adds them to the menu.
-To trigger a cloud update use the refresh option.
+To trigger a cloud update use the `r` refresh option.
   >Note: that ConsolePi will automatically update the local cache file when it gets an IP address, or adapters are added/removed, so the refresh should only be necessary if other ConsolePis have come online since the the menu was launched.
 Additionally ConsolePis will automatically discover each other via mdns if on the same network, this will automatically update the local-cache if a new remote ConsolePi is discovered.

  - Read The [Google Drive Setup](readme_content/gdrive.md) for instructions on setting up Google Drive and authorizing ConsolePi to leverage the API.